Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 ## Purpose

-The Analog Encoder Interface Board is intended to amplify signals from analog encoder to be able to measure rotor position with AMDC/Super CU.
+The Analog Encoder Interface Board is intended to amplify signals from analog encoder to be able to measure rotor position with AMDC.

 ## Features

 - Handles different signals
 - Removes offset from the encoder signal
 - Amplifies the signal by 10X
-- Can be used with AMDC or Super CU drive
+- Can be used with AMDC

 ## Block Diagram